AAghaei/gfbio-ontology/README.md

 # Intro

-This is the repository of the gfbio-ontology.
-The ontology is an application ontology which is describing the essences of a biological search objects.
-As basis of the ontology an xml schema is used which documents typical metadata (author, data type, title) as well as semantic annotations.
+This is the gfbio-ontology repository.
+The ontology which is contained here is an application ontology which aims to describe the essences of biological data (e.g. audio, video, table) as search objects.
+As basis of the ontology an xml schema is used which documents typical metadata (author, data type, title) as well as a set of essential semantic annotations.

-Next to the ontology the repostiroy also contains an xml schema based on the [EASE](https://github.com/cpfaff/ease) schema.
-The schema and the ontology can be used in concert for the annotation of biological data and for building efficient tools supporting the disvoery of bioligical data.
+Next to the ontology the repostiroy contains an xml schema which is based on [EASE](https://github.com/cpfaff/ease) (Essential Annotation Schema for Ecology).
+The schema and the ontology can be used together for the annotation of biological data and for building tools supporting an efficient disvoery of bioligical data (e.g. faceted search).

 # The core and coverage of the ontology

 At the core the ontology covers the description of biological search objects.
-If allows for a clear and precise annotation along essential topics in biology.
+If allows for a clear and precise annotation along essential aspects in biology.
 The overall vocabulary revolves around several topics or categories which are detailed with their relations in the diagram below.

 ### Core concepts diagram